+61 02 6125 2384

-Rebecca is a doctoral candidate at the University of New South Wales (UNSW), Australia where she is undertaking research into the neuroscience of resilience at Neuroscience Research Australia (NeuRA).
+Rebecca is a PhD (Clinical Psychology) candidate at the Australian National University (ANU).
+Her research investigates the neuroscience of resilience and is supervised by Dr Justine Gatt at Neuroscience Research Australia (NeuRA) / University of New South Wales (UNSW).
 Rebecca also works as a Research Assistant and has co-authored and published papers in diverse fields spanning health psychology, public health, clinical psychology and teaching and learning best practice.
 As a graduate of the University of Canberra, Rebecca achieved First Class Honours in Psychology investigating the impact of language on emotion perception and was the recipient of the Dean’s Award for Academic Achievement.

 Social support impacts well-being.
 Higher levels of social support encourage treatment adherence and aid healing in people living with chronic wounds.
 The Leg Club model of care harnesses social support mechanisms to improve patient outcomes.
 This study investigated whether social support mechanisms available through a Leg Club environment influenced well-being.
 Attending a Leg Club enhances well-being in people living with a chronic wound; social support has an important role to play in this relationship.
 Future research should consider the specific interplay of social support mechanisms of Leg Club, and other relevant wound-related variables to optimise patient well-being and treatment outcomes.